MaWiMa/CCS/en/Changing_Canadian_Schools-057.md

-50
+# Changing Canadian Schools
-equal foreachcbildinthe school system.
-The thirdpresump- wnisthattheedueationsystemisshucturedaudruninaway thatianwsaryfortheeontinuaﬁonofthe currentmomic andson'alsyst=ems.'l‘heﬁnalmyt.histbatthestructureofthe
+~~equal for each child in the school system.~~ The thirdpresump- wnisthattheedueationsystemisshucturedaudruninaway thatianwsaryfortheeontinuaﬁonofthe currentmomic andson'alsyst=ems.'l‘heﬁnalmyt.histbatthestructureofthe